danludwig/eventsourced.net/README.md

 ## Up and running
 This is an ASP.NET 5 vNext project, currently based on runtime version 1.0.0-rc1-final.
 Although you won't need to do very much to get it up and running, you will need the [DotNetVersionManager (`dnvm`)](https://github.com/aspnet/Home/blob/dev/README.md#what-you-need) with [runtime 1.0.0-rc1-final installed](https://github.com/aspnet/Home/wiki/Version-Manager#using-the-version-manager) and available in the path.
 Until all of this project's dependent libraries have clr core50-compatible releases, it can only target the `dnx451` framework.
 This means if you are running it on a Mac, [you will need mono](http://www.mono-project.com/download/) in addition to the dnvm & 1.0.0-rc1-final runtime.

+Note the very first time you start up the app (using either `dnx web`, OmniSharp, or Visual Studio), the app will automatically download a (couple of) compressed file(s) containing the database server(s).
+On windows both databases will be downloaded, but for MacOS, only one is currently automated.
+Next, the app will install each database by extracting its compressed file to the `devdbs` folder in your working copy of the repository, then start up each server.
+How long this takes will depend on your platform, network bandwidth and machine performance, but shouldn't take longer than a minute or two once the zip files are downloaded.

+If you would like to monitor the progress of this, navigate to the `devdbs` folder which will be created in the root of your working copy of the repository.
+On both platforms it should create a subfolder under `devdbs` for `EventStore`, whereas on windows it will also create a subfolder for `ArangoDB`.
+If you delete these folders, the app will recreate them the next time its web server is started.

+If you encounter any errors, try running the app at least one more time before [posting an issue here in GitHub](https://github.com/danludwig/eventsourced.net/issues).
+There can be race conditions during the very first run while the databases are set up.
+Once they are set up, starting the app should be as simple as running `dnx web` from the `src/EventSourced.Net.Web` repository directory, or F5 from Visual Studio.

-### On Windows without Visual Studio
+### On Windows

+Whether you want to run the app with or without Visual Studio, you probably don't want to have to start things up as administrator all of the time.
+This app uses a database called [EventStore](https://geteventstore.com/), which when not run under an administrator security context, can encounter an error when trying to start its HTTP server at http://localhost:2113.
+To work around this, you should add a Access Control List (ACL) for this url.

 ```
 # Allow EventStore to run without administrative privileges if you haven't already.
 # In either command prompt or powershell **as administrator**: